Justus D. Barnes

 Justus D. Barnes (October 2, 1862 – February 6, 1946), named George Barnes in some sources, was an American stage and film actor.
-He is best known for his role in the 1903 silent short The Great Train Robbery, which the American Film Institute and many film historians and critics recognize as the production that first established the Western genre, setting a new "narrative standard" in the motion picture industry.
+He is best known for his role in the 1903 silent short The Great Train Robbery, which the American Film Institute and many film historians and critics recognize as the production that first established both the Western and action genres, setting a new "narrative standard" in the motion picture industry.
 Kim Newman says it is "probably the first Western film with a storyline".

 Career

 Barnes was born in Little Falls, New York.
 His father was an immigrant from Scotland, while his mother was born in New York.
 He was a veteran stage actor before he made his screen debut in 1903 in The Great Train Robbery.
 In that film's memorable ending, Barnes points his pistol at the camera and slowly fires all six shots at the viewer.
 The Great Train Robbery became one of the most successful and best known commercial films of the early silent era.

 In July 1908, Barnes was hired as an actor in the stock company of the Edison Manufacturing Company, the film production company owned by Thomas Edison.
 In 1910, he signed on with the Thanhouser Company in New Rochelle, New York.
-Between 1910 and 1917, Justus appeared in more than seventy films for the Thanhouser, usually in the role of a villain.
+Between 1910 and 1917, Barnes appeared in more than seventy films for the Thanhouser, usually in the role of a villain.
 He played Ham Peggotty in David Copperfield, the earliest known film adaption of the 1850 novel by Charles Dickens.
 He also played supporting roles in Nicholas Nickleby (1912), Aurora Floyd (1912), and A Dog of Flanders (1914).

 In 1917, he was released from the Thanhouser Company due to the company's financial issues.
 Barnes made his final onscreen appearance for the Edison Studio in Cy Whittaker's Ward, in 1917.